Heimdall-Framework/heimdall-framework/README.md

     return True
 ```

-Where your test function, the `demo_test` in this case, has to take a usb1 device object and usb1 device handle object as parameters.
+Where your test function, the `demo_test` in this case, has to take a usb1 device object (named as `device`)
+and usb1 device handle object (named as `device_handle`) as parameters.
-After developing your test you have to add it to the plugins directory - /source/python/plugins, and give it a name.
+After developing your test you have to add it to the plugins directory - `/source/python/plugins`, and give it a name.
 Then you just edit the plugin configuration
-file - /source/python/config.json, and add the config for your test inside the JSON list.
+file - `/source/python/config.json`, and add the config for your test inside the JSON list.
 Example:
 ```json
 [